svenpetersen1965/C64---Cart64out/README.md

 a jumper, which might be useful for copying a cartridge.
 To provide a perfect timing for this, a micro controller could be connected to the Jumper JP1.

 Also the signals from J2 can be connected to a bread board.
+The two GND and two +5V pins on JP1 are intended for this purpose.

+# Rev. 0a
+This revision is a derivative of Rev. 0.
+It offers two additional mounting holes, in case this board is used to be an extension of the port (not tested, yet).

 # Calculation of the BOM
 The compnent prices (PBC included) were summed up.
 The total costs are 2.99€ (depending on the part sourcing).
 No shipping fees are included.